Fivell/policies/source/sections/13-disaster_recovery_policy.md

   - Alternate Assessment Procedures:
     - Upon notification, the CTO is to follow the procedures for damage assessment with combined Dev Ops and Web Services Teams.
-- The Datica Contingency Plan is to be activated if one or more of the following criteria are met:
+- The Versionista Contingency Plan is to be activated if one or more of the following criteria are met:
-  - Datica systems will be unavailable for more than 48 hours.
+  - Versionista systems will be unavailable for more than 48 hours.
   - Hosting facility is damaged and will be unavailable for more than 24 hours.
-  - Other criteria, as appropriate and as defined by Datica.
+  - Other criteria, as appropriate and as defined by Versionista.
 - If the plan is to be activated, the CTO is to notify and inform team members of the details of the event and if relocation is required.
 - Upon notification from the CTO, group leaders and managers are to notify their